reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }, [url]);
 ```

 In development, `logVisit` will be called twice for every URL, so you might be tempted to try to work around it. **We recommend to keep this code as is.** Like with earlier examples, there is no *user-visible* behavior difference between running it once and running it twice.
-In most realistic setups, `logVisit` should not do anything in development anyway because logs from development machines shouldn't skew the production metrics.
-Keep in mind that in addition to remounting, effects also re-run every time you save the component file in development.
+From a practical point of view, `logVisit` should not do anything in development because you don't want the logs from the development machines to skew the production metrics.

+Keep in mind that your component component remounts (and calls `logVisit`) every time you save its file in your editor.
+Even without the initial remounting, it would still run extra times on the same page during development.

 To debug the analytics events you're sending, you can deploy your app to a staging environment (which runs in production mode) or temporarily opt out of [Strict Mode](/api/strictmode) and its development-only remounting checks.
 You may also send analytics from the route change event handlers instead of effects.
 For even more precise analytics, [intersection observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) can help track which components are in the viewport and how long they remain visible.